 5. Features a Strong Combination of Omega-3s

 Among the nutrients that accompany protein in algae, one of the most significant is omega-3.
 Omega-3s are polyunsaturated fatty acids that provide energy and make up a significant building block of cell membranes throughout the body.
-The two most beneficial types of omega-3 fatty acids are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+The two most beneficial types of omega-3 lipids are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 Algae is the only plant-based source of DHA and EPA omega-3s.
 These two omega-3s provide significant benefits on their own, from supporting your heart health to maintaining healthy joints.
 These nutrients are particularly important because the body can only produce them in small amounts on its own.